iJuanPablo/mystore/README.md

 # mystore

-> A place were you can manage your store
+> A place were you can manage your stores.

 ## Build Setup